ProThoughts/q2a-chat-extended/README.md

  - parsing/embed of youtube and soundcloud links
  - weekly chat history email to admin
  - manual chat history triggered by admin
+ - avatars in chat
+ - adapts to mobile screen

 Installation & Usage